Earth-Speak Sanctuary is proud to announce that we are working to obtain our permitting for raptor rescue, rehab, and release!!

 Please contact us if you have an animal in need or find yourself in need of assistance.

-We have over a decade of experience in handling exotic species and are well equipped if you should need some help.
+We have over 20 years of experience in handling both native and exotic species and are well equipped if you should need help.

 They are completely helpless to care for themselves in a captive environment and they rely on us to keep them healthy and happy.